Skills for Education and Employment Program

 The Skills for Education and Employment (SEE) Program provides free training to eligible jobseekers to improve their language, literacy and numeracy skills to get a job.

-SEE is funded by the Federal Department of Education and Training.
+SEE is funded by the Federal Department of Employment, Skills, Small and Family Business.

 Quick facts about the SEE course